 Lesson Commitment:

-Students are expected to commit to the full year of piano study, September through May.
+Students are expected to commit to the full school year of piano study, September through May.
 If you need to discontinue lessons for any reason, please give 30 days’ notice.

-Tuition and Fees 2024 – 2025 and Payment:
+Tuition and Fees 2025 – 2026 and Payment:

 Invoices will be sent out at the beginning of each month.
 Payment for Lessons should be at the beginning of each month and can be made by cash, check, or Zelle.